seek-oss/wingman/fe/lib/components/AdSelectionFallback/README.md

 # AdSelectionFallback

 A fallback component that allows a hirer to select an advertisement type when the Ad Selection Panel errors or times out.
-Returns a [`CreatePostingInstruction.includeseekAnzAdvertisementType`] that can be supplied to a [SEEK API posting mutation].
+Returns a [`CreatePostingInstruction.seekAnzAdvertisementType`] that can be supplied to a [SEEK API posting mutation].

 See [Ad Selection Panel › Fallback] on the Developer Site for more details.